playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 ![New branch dialog][2]

 You will be asked to name your branch.
 Try to give your branch a description name like `fix-player-bug` or `refactor-sound-effects`.
-After creating the branch you will automatically be switched the new branch you just created.
+After creating the branch you will automatically be switched to the new branch you just created.

 ## Switching to a branch